Download Our Summer Menu Collection

 Cézanne 2025 Exhibitions

 The Musée Granet is hosting an exhibition called “Cézanne au Jas de Bouffan” from June 28 to October 12.
 A visit to the museum is a unique opportunity to see 130+ of his creations, including drawings and paintings, in the city where they were produced.
 The historic Jas de Bouffan, the Cézanne family home, has been closed for many years during an extensive restoration, making this a truly special experience.
 In addition, the Collection Pearlman will open to the public on June 13, 2025.
-It comprises 66 impressionist and post-impressionist works, including 24 from Cézanne.
-It was last seen in Aix in 2014 and is coming on a long-term loan, a significant boost to the artistic riches of the town.
+It comprises 66 Impressionist and Post-Impressionist works, including 24 by Cézanne.
+It was last seen in Aix in 2014 and is being loaned on a long-term basis, a significant boost to the town’s artistic riches.

 Musée Granet